isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 #### Lesson 7
-`Under-secured`: The lender's mortgage security isn't enough to cover what's owed
+`Under-secured`: The lender's mortgage security isn't enough to cover what's owed `Equitable Mortgage`: Not fully registered but still recognized in equity as a mortgage `Tender`: A proper offer to pay what's owed under the contract **Interest Act**

-**Interest Act**
 * Section 3 - If Interest is mentioned but no rate given then it is 5% per year
 * Section 7 - Blended payments must disclose principal + annual/semi-annual rate